 Circular polarizing filter for food photography?

-1. Exposure – In most cases, I always like to use the longer exposure to get the better quality.
+1. Exposure – In most cases, I always like to use longer exposure to get better quality.
 However, since I don’t shoot in straight sunlight, then this isn’t the most obvious argument for me.

 2. Glare – That’s the main reason I sometimes like to use the polarizing filter.
 Quite often the glass, cutlery or other tableware gives that glare, that drives me crazy.
 So, the polarizing filter is my best friend.
 I can cut out the glare simply by rotating the circular polarizing filter.
 It makes my life so much more comfortable and I can save a lot of time with editing.

 3. Reflections – Glass or other shiny objects might give the reflection that I don’t need.
 The fantastic part about the polarizing filter is that in some cases I can get rid of the reflection that seems impossible.

 4. Colors – Again, since I don’t shoot in straight sunlight, then the polarizing doesn’t make a huge difference with colors.
 However, it always depends on what kind of food I’m shooting or what are the light conditions.

 5. Protection – Compare to climbing on the rocks, then food photography is a little bit safer for your gear.
 However, when you do some crazy underwater or pouring shots, then it might be helpful.
 There was one time the filter saved my lens when I almost fell off the table.
 Besides, I also like to do some powder shots.
 In these cases, the filter is always one of the things that save the day.
 Since it’s much easier to clean the filter, rather than the lens.

 For my food photography, I use circular Hoya 58 mm filter for my Nikkor 50 mm F/1.8 lens (If you are planning to buy one, then make sure that the filter match with your lens diameter because there are a large variety of sizes).